turingschool/front-end-curriculum/projects/ideabox.md

 * 2 - The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the user stories.
 * 1 - The application is confusing or difficult to use.

-### Testing

-* 4 - Project has a running test suite that exercises the application at multiple levels including JavaScript tests.
-* 3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
-All controller actions are covered by tests.
-The application makes some use of integration testing.
-* 2 - Project has sporadic use of tests and multiple levels.
-Not all controller actions are tested.
-There are little or no attempts at integration testing.
-* 1 - There is little or no evidence of testing in this application.

 ### JavaScript Style

 * 4 - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
 There _zero_ instances where an instructor would recommend taking a different approach.